Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 Taking any action to tackle a Key Issue directly is called a **Gather Influence** action.

-A Gathering Influence action operates just as any normal action--first the Storyteller must decide if the Action *is possible* in the given context, and then assigns the Difficulty of the roll.
+A Gathering Influence action starts as a normal \[Att. + Abi.\] roll—determine if the action is possible, assign a Difficulty, and allow the player to roll.

-If the roll is not appropriate, the Storyteller should inform the Player before they take up the action.)

-What is different is that all Threshold Successes of the roll become converted into Influence—in addition to the normal outcome of the action.
-These Influence Points are then applied against the *specific* Key Issue being addressed.

-**Influence** = Successes - Difficulty
+If the Player is successful on their roll, they then gain **Influence** equal to the original Difficulty of the task, and apply it to the appropriate Key Issue.

+Changes to the Difficulty after it has been stated—either raising or lowering it, do not affect how much Influence is gathered.

 > The Socialite of the group, a Solar Eclipse, moves to address the “Antagonist Sycophants” Key Issue by suppressing the Intimacy the Trade-Prince has of them.
 He performs a “Influence Intimacy” Social Action, rolling 5 Success against the Prince’s 3 Resolve.
-He gains 2 Influence Points against the Key Issue, as well as successfully lowering the Prince’s Intimacy.
+He gains 3 Influence Points against the Key Issue, as well as successfully lowering the Prince’s Intimacy.

 Once enough Influence has been gathered against a Key Issue, it is considered *resolved*, and the Players are one step closer to their